home-assistant/home-assistant.io/source/_components/deconz.markdown

 [deCONZ REST API](http://dresden-elektronik.github.io/deconz-rest-doc/) verified from v2.04.86.

 The minimum amount of configuration for deCONZ is the IP ADDRESS, if you don't have the API key.
-You can then generate an API key through the deCONZ service generate_api_key[generate_api_key](#deconz/generate_api_key) inside of HASS.
+The component will automatically generate an API key for deCONZ.
+You can later find the API key in deconz.conf inside the home-assistant folder.
+If you've changed the username and password you can specify those when you configure deconz in configuration.yaml.

 You must configure deCONZ by adding the following lines to your `configuration.yaml` file: